 Switzerland is known for being one of the most expensive countries in Europe.
 After living there, I’ve found some ways to keep costs down.
 Here are my top tips for travelling Switzerland on a budget.

-Honestly, accommodation is EXPENSIVE.
+Honestly, accommodation is going to be one of your highest costs.
 If you’re staying in the cities, I’d do some research ahead of time.
 If you’re travelling with others, it’s probably cheaper to book a hotel room than to stay in hostels.
 Hostels can be incredibly pricey here, but if you’re a solo traveller, it might still be cheaper to stay in one.
-If you need to book a place to stay, use this booking.com link!
-I get a small commission (and you don’t pay extra!).

 AirBnB is also a great resource in Switzerland.
 You can often find a cheaper place to stay just a quick tram ride away from the big cities.

-Couchsurfing is a great tool to use here.
+On the strictest of budgets?
+Couchsurf.
 In a place like Switzerland, Couchsurfing is generally safe.
-That being said, you should still be careful.
+That being said, you should still be cautious!

 The most efficient way to travel in and out of Switzerland is either plane or train, however, if you’re booking short notice, it can be seriously overpriced.
 Buses, though generally slower and less efficient/comfortable than planes/trains, are fairly cheap here.
 Flixbus is a reliable and cheap company to use, though there are many bus companies.